ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 In a city renowned for its international outlook and connectivity, The Hong Kong Academy for Performing Arts plays a unique and influential role in nurturing future generations of performing artists, including performers, practitioners, designers, and technicians.
 As a QS global Top 20 ranked institution, the Academy and its Schools of Chinese Opera, Dance, Drama, Film & Television, Music, and Theatre & Entertainment Arts—form a vibrant centre of practice, production, teaching, and practice-as-research.
 Its outstanding reputation is reinforced by the quality of its performers and its partnerships with other centres of excellence locally, regionally, and internationally.
 Through international residencies, visiting artists, and alumni—including some of the most respected professionals in their disciplines, the Academy is committed to training future world-class performers and practitioners.

-The postholder will be responsible for producing high quality scenery for Academy productions and for teaching courses in scenic construction, technology and management.
-The postholder will manage the scenic construction workshop and staff, collaborating with other departments to ensure safe working practices are strongly adhered to in the workshops and theatres.
-In addition, the postholder will assist with curriculum planning and course development for the School’s sub-degree and undergraduate programmes.
+The postholder will be responsible for teaching courses in acting at all levels and directing Drama productions presented by the School of Drama.
+The postholder will also manage the programmes of events in the School of Drama, collaborating with other Schools to promote Drama productions and artistic activities of the Academy.
+In addition, the postholder will assist with curriculum planning and course development for the School’s undergraduate and postgraduate programmes.

 Applicants should have:

-(a) A relevant degree and/or professional training/experience to an equivalent level;
+(a) A relevant postgraduate degree and/or professional training/experience to an equivalent level;

-(d) Proven ability to contribute to the development of sub-degree and BFA programmes in the School of Theatre and Entertainment Arts;
+(d) Proven ability to contribute to the development of undergraduate and postgraduate programmes in the School of Drama;

 TERMS OF APPOINTMENT

-To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 12 October 2025.
-Please quote reference code 'SPjM(DigL)' in the Application Form.
+To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 4 December 2025.
+Please quote reference code ‘SL/L(Atg)’ in the Application Form.

 Personal data collected will be used for recruitment-related purposes only.